UBC-MDS/522_01/README.md

 ## Analysis Question

 This analysis will focus on predicting whether a credit card applicant will be approved or not approved based on a set of features describing that applicant.
-The dataset in question will be trained on some fraction of the initial dataset, and evaluated against a smaller testing portion of the initial dataset.
+The dataset in question will be trained on the train portion of the initial dataset (defined during EDA phase), and evaluated against a smaller testing portion of the initial dataset.

 Specifically, our analysis prediction question is: